Hip-hop: 1983–1986: Rise of the new-school

-New school rappers often established themselves by simultaneously honoring and battling their old school forbearers.
+New school rappers often established themselves by simultaneously honoring and battling their old school forebearers.
 LL Cool J relished sparring with Kool Moe Dee.
 The feud boosted sales for both artists.
 The cover of Kool Moe Dee's 1987 album, How Ya Like Me Now, featured LL Cool J's Kangol hat under the wheel of Moe Dee's Jeep Wrangler.
 LL's response was the vicious B-side "Jack the Ripper".

 Samplers like the AKAI S900 and E-mu SP-1200 empowered creativity through greater processing power.
 Breakbeats were no longer reliant on a DJ and two turntables.
 They could be made in seconds with a sampler.
 Marley Marl used samples in combination with drum machines to create more variegated grooves.